 All of these charts have the same mean value, but clearly show different shapes of data.
 If you measuring latency in your application and were targeting a mean value, you may be able to hit these targets but still have unhappy customers.

 When discussing single value targets, a mean value can be thought of as just the 50th percentile.
 In the first case the requirement was for the 100th percentile.

 Perhaps what is more useful is to measure and target several values.
 Maybe the 99th percentile plus targets at 99.9% and 99.99% etc is what you really are looking for.

 Measuring latency with histograms

 Instead of capturing a count and a sum of all latency recorded to then calculate a mean latency, you can capture latency values and assign them to a bucket.
 The assignment of this value to a bucket is to simply increment the count of that bucket.
 This now allows us to analyse the spread of latency recordings.

 The example of a histogram from Wikipedia shows how to represent heights by grouping into buckets of 5cm ranges.
-For each value of the 31 Black Cheery Trees measured, the height is assigned to the bucket and the count for that bucket increased.
+For each of the 31 Black Cherry Trees measured, the height is assigned to a bucket and the count for that bucket increased.
 Note that the x axis is linear.

 A naive implementation of a histogram however, may require you to pre-plan your number and width of your buckets.
 Gil Tene has helped out here by creating an implementation of a histogram that specifically is design for high dynamic ranges, hence its name HdrHistogram.